Spectrum Considerations for Utilities

 By the end of this course, participants will be able to:

-Describe the basic functions of electric, water, and gas utilities
+Describe the basic functions of electric, water, wastewater and gas utilities

 Understand how utilities are organized and regulated